Student life in The Hague, Delft and Zoetermeer

 It’s little wonder that this cosmopolitan city with its global business and justice links attracts over 40,000 students, making it a truly international student city.
 As well as being the seat of Dutch government, all foreign embassies to the Netherlands are located in The Hague.
 English is the preferred language of communication – and there is always the chance to pick up a little Dutch.
 The city’s diverse student societies are an ideal place to mingle with people from different backgrounds.

 Visit the website Study in the Hague to find out more about studying, living, working, sports, leisure and health care in The Hague.
+Under studentvlogs you will find an interactive city map of The Hague.
+By vlogs of senior students, you can discover the places to be, what you should definitely experience in the international city of peace and justice.

 Facts about The Hague